lsu-emdm/Max-at-LSU/README.md

 # Max-at-LSU
-Max Example Patches and more from the EMDM Program at LSU
+Max Example Patches and more from the EMDM Program at LSU!